liarjo/MediaBlutlerTest01/README.md

   1. Azure Subscription
   2. Azure Media Services Name and Key
-  3. Empty Azure Storage Account Name for Media Butler Framework
+  3. Available Storage Account Name for Media Butler Stage storage
+  4. Available Web APP Name for host Media Butler Framework on a Web Job
-  4. [Optional] SendGrid account
+  5. [Optional] SendGrid account

-  <h3>Deploy Media Butler all in one</h3>
+  <h3>Deploy Media Butler on a Web JOB</h3>
   Media Butler Framework (MBF) has a deployment PowerShell <a href="./MediaButlerDeploy.ps1">script</a>.
-This script deploy MBF in the All in one deployment and create a basic process, ready to use.
+This script deploy MBF in the All in one deployment host on Web Job  and create a basic process example, ready to use.
 This basis process´s steps are:

   1. Ingest the mezzanine file
   2. Encode using default profile